Skip navigation

-Ventral hernia repair is a procedure to repair a ventral hernia.
-A ventral hernia is a sac (pouch) formed from the inner lining of your belly (abdomen) that pushes through a hole in the abdominal wall.
+Ventral hernia repair is a procedure to repair a sac (pouch) formed from the inner lining of your belly (abdomen) that pushes out through a weakened area in the abdominal wall.

-Ventral hernias often occur at the site of an old surgical cut (incision).
+Ventral hernias often occur at the site of a previous surgical cut (incision).
 This type of hernia is also called an incisional hernia.
+A reducible hernia can be pushed back in, but will come out again.
+An incarcerated hernia is more serious.
+It sticks out, and cannot be pushed back inside.

 Description